 Dr. Kristina Keating’s research focuses on using near surface geophysics to investigate the top 100 m’s of Earth’s surface.
 In particular, she is interested in using near-surface geophysics for hydrogeologic, biogeochemical, and cryosphere investigations.
 Dr. Keating uses standard geophysical methods including seismic refraction and electrical resistivity, but much of her research is focused on a novel geophysical method, nuclear magnetic resonance (NMR).
 Past and on-going studies in her research group includes field investigations to understand the depth and distribution of permafrost in Svalbard, laboratory studies to improve geophysical estimations of hydraulic conductivity, and computer modeling to improve the interpretation and analysis of geophysical data.

 New Jersey’s Global Warming Response Act 80X50 Report

-Join Paul Orlando, Director of the NJ Department of Environmental Protection’s Division of Climate, Energy and Radiation Protection and Helaine Barr, Supervisor of the New Jersey Department of Environmental Protection’s Climate Change Section, Bureau of Climate Change and Clean Energy for a sector-by-sector look at NJ’s greenhouse gas emissions inventory and the State’s recent evaluation of progress and identification of pathways to meeting New Jersey’s 2050 greenhouse gas emissions limit.
+Join Paul Orlando, Director of the NJ Department of Environmental Protection’s Division of Climate, Energy and Radiation Protection, Robert Ketting, Assistant Director for Climate Change, Clean Energy and Sustainability at the New Jersey Department of Environmental Protection, and Helaine Barr, Supervisor of the New Jersey Department of Environmental Protection’s Climate Change Section, Bureau of Climate Change and Clean Energy, for a sector-by-sector look at NJ’s greenhouse gas emissions inventory and the State’s recent evaluation of progress and identification of pathways to meeting New Jersey’s 2050 greenhouse gas emissions limit.